tes/compoxure/README.md

 If any of the requests to a backend service via cx-url return a 404, then compoxure itself will render a 404 back to the client.
 At TES we have nginx capture the 404 and return a static 404 page.
 This can be turned off on an include by include basis by adding the 'cx-ignore-404' attribute.

+## Cache-Control header on Responses from Microservices

+If a request to a backend service via cx-url returns a response with Cache-Control header set to no-store, this directive takes priority over any otherwise configured caching and response doesn't get cached.
+Compoxure also copies this header onto the response to the client.
+This is in efect a form of cache busting from microservice.

+If a microservice responds with Cache-Control header with a max-age value, then this value takes priority over other caching config and response is cached for max-age time.
+Header is not copied to client response in this case

 ## Settings Time Intervals

 Compoxure uses a number of time intervals for timeouts and TTLS.
 To make this simpler, there is a simple library that can convert basic string based intervals into ms.